ExtremeFLOW/neko-top/documentation/pages/user_guide/objectives_and_constraints.md

 notation \f$|\cdot|\f$ denotes the Frobenius norm and where \f$|\Omega_\text{obj}|\f$ denotes the volume of the objective domain.

-The objective can be selected by prescribing `"type": "minimum_dissipation"` and has the following input parameters:
+The objective can be selected by prescribing `"type": "viscous_dissipation"` and has the following input parameters: